 Paintwork and chrome

-Exposure to the elements can have have several different detrimental effects on both paintwork and chrome, such as water spots, sun fading and of course scratches.
+Exposure to the elements can have several different detrimental effects on both paintwork and chrome, such as water spots, sun fading and of course scratches.
 Whether you own an unrestored example with delicate original paint or a freshly restored example with a mile-deep shine, these components need protection.